gatsbyjs/gatsby/packages/gatsby-plugin-utils/README.md

 ### `hasFeature`

 Feature detection is now part of Gatsby.
-Has a plugin author you don't know what version of Gatsby a user is using. `hasFeature` allows you to check if the current version of Gatsby has a certain feature.
+As a plugin author you don't know what version of Gatsby a user is using. `hasFeature` allows you to check if the current version of Gatsby has a certain feature.

 Here's a list of features:
+// TODO

 #### Example